FOSSEE/Chemical-PFD/WindowsInstalltion.md

 ![Extraction of zip file](https://github.com/aum-singhal/Chemical-PFD/blob/8ec73276c8a3eba93f67b62b61c1e4e62e09a9f2/images/extract.png)

-open the folder and run Run_Me.bat file.
+open the folder and run WindowsRunMe.bat file.

 And you are ready to roll ✌🤘